TV Tropes is 149% Funded

 - A Father to His Men: Implied.
 In contrast to Rand who founded the Black Tower and then left it to its own devices, and Taim who is a brutal disciplinarian (and also evil) Logain clearly has the interests of his fellow Asha'man in mind, and they respect him greatly for it.

-- Missed the Call/Jumped at the Call: Laments the fact that he was "too early" to be the Dragon Reborn, though acknowledges that he wouldn't want that burden anyway.
+- Missed the Call: Laments the fact that he was "too early" to be the Dragon Reborn, though acknowledges that he wouldn't want that burden anyway.

 - Morality Pet: Gabrelle ends up as his.

 - Offscreen Moment of Awesome: When he leads the rescue of the Caemlyn refugees during the Last Battle

 - Only Sane Man: Ironic, considering the taint, but up until he gets some allies in the Black Tower and Rand has his epiphany on Dragonmount, Logain is the only one who sees anything wrong with Taim.